 “To have a second language is to possess a second soul”.
 Charlemagne said that and I truly believe that.
 Speaking another language changes your way of thinking.
 Like your understanding of the country in which you reside, you will become someone of greater depth.

 At first, being thrown into a culture where you have to speak the language will be challenging.
-You will struggle to express yourself and find the right words – and when you are frustrated or angry, you will find it even harder to get words out.
+You will struggle to express yourself and find the right words.
+And when you are frustrated or angry, you will find it even harder to get words out.
 Getting into an argument or fight with someone in a language that is not your own is really not fun (I have fortunately only experienced this several times, but it was very frustrating to say the least).
 But if you can learn to put your foot down in a foreign language, then it will be that much easier to do it in your native tongue when you need to.
-Need I add that it is great mental exercise (and being multilingual is even is proven to help prevent Alzheimer’s)?
+Need I add that it is great mental exercise (and being multilingual has numerous cognitive benefits, like the prevention of Alzheimer’s).

 I took French for many years in middle school and high school, but I never really learned it until I moved to France.
 Only after living abroad and/or speaking with natives, did I really learn the slang and how to actually speak like a French person (or try to anyway).